Green IT In IoT

 Financial Benefits of Green IT in IoT

-1. Reduced Energy Costs: Energy-efficient IoT devices and systems consume less power, leading to significant cost savings over time.
-For instance, a smart building that uses energy-efficient sensors and lighting systems can reduce its electricity bills by up to 30%.
+1. Reduced Energy Costs: Energy-efficient IoT devices and networks consume less power, leading to significant cost savings over time.
+For instance, a smart building equipped with energy-efficient sensors can reduce electricity bills by optimizing lighting and HVAC systems.

 Environmental Impact of Green IT in IoT